-Last night's 3-0 comprehensive win for Chelsea at Stamford Bridge was not just the win that all but clinched the Blues their 2nd Premier League title in 3 years, but was also the result that condemned Middlesbrough to relegation down to the Championship, meaning there is now just one relegation spot left to fill – with north east rivals Sunderland having already gone down last week.
+Last night's 3-0 comprehensive win for Chelsea at Stamford Bridge was not just the win that all but clinched the Blues their 2nd Premier League title in 3 years, but was also the result that condemned Middlesbrough to relegation down to the Championship

 The three teams in with a realistic chance of also going down are Crystal Palace, Swansea, and Hull City.

-Given the odds are stacked in favour of Palace, it is no surprise to see that they are the rank outsiders in the betting for relegation from the Premier League.
-Bookmakers currently make then a huge 18/1 to go down (it would also be the first time Sam Allardyce has ever been relegated).
+Given the odds are in favour of Palace, it is no surprise to see that they are the rank outsiders in the betting for relegation from the Premier League.

-Hull have a massive fixture away at Palace on Sunday (kick off at 12noon), when they know an away win would put them just 1 point behind Allardyce's team going into the final round of fixtures.
+Hull have a massive fixture away at Palace on Sunday (kick off at 12noon).
+A win would put them just 1 point behind Allardyce's team, going into the final round of fixtures.

-For Crystal Palace the equation is far simpler, avoid defeat to Hull on Sunday, and they stay up.
-If they lose on Sunday, Big Sam's Palace side would still have another chance to put it right the following week, but they are away at Old Trafford, so they will surely looking to get the job done before then.
+For his team, the equation is far simpler, avoid defeat to Hull on Sunday, and they stay up.
+If they lose on Sunday, Big Sam's Palace side would still have another chance to put it right the following week.

 Given Palace only need a draw on Sunday, there is a good chance that Allardyce will shut up shop.
 It's in his interests to park the proverbial bus.